Phalanx (comics): The Shi'ar Massacre

-Another group of Phalanx later almost decimated the Shi'ar Empire in the absence of the Imperial Guard.
-With their bodies now pitch-black, except for a few red and blue glowing sensor slits, this new breed only displayed the basic Phalanx and Technarchy features while shapeshifting or when individuals were damaged.
-These Phalanx also considered themselves as "pure" Phalanx compared to such sects like the one on Earth and hadn't any reservations about infecting mutants with the transmode virus as they almost transformed Rogue.
-The Phalanx made their way to Chandilar, the throneworld of the Shi'ar Empire where they tried to assimilate the "Nest", actually the hatching chamber where all Shi'ar eggs were being nurtured.
+Another group of Phalanx later almost decimated the Shi'ar empire in the absence of the Imperial Guard.
+These versions have dark coloration and consider themselves "pure" Phalanx compared to such sects like the one on Earth.
+The Phalanx made their way to Chandilar, the throneworld of the Shi'ar empire where they tried to assimilate the chamber where all Shi'ar eggs were being nurtured.
 Had they succeeded, the entire next generation of Shi'ar would have become part of the Phalanx collective.
-However, Beast developed a device that would emit a certain frequency to separate the organic from the technological part, causing all Phalanx within its range to dissolve but not before thousands or more Shi'ar were massacred.
-The rest of this group later conquered another planet, but were destroyed by the Magus after the construction of a Babel Spire.
+However, Beast developed a device that would emit a certain frequency to separate the organic from the technological part, killing all Phalanx within its range.

 Annihilation: Conquest

-A new breed of Phalanx is seen in Annihilation: Conquest, the sequel to the Annihilation crossover, as the primary villain with the Super-Adaptoid as an enforcer.
+A new breed of Phalanx is the primary villain with the Super-Adaptoid as an enforcer.
 They tried to begin where Annihilus left off.
 When the Kree began the test of the new defensive network, the Phalanx managed to corrupt the system directly through the Kree homeworld of Hala, surrounding the entire Kree Empire in an inescapable energy barrier.
-They also spread their Transmode Virus, turning all organic life forms into Phalanx, fully under their control and members of their single-minded matrix.
+They also spread their Transmode Virus, turning all organic life forms into Phalanx under their control.
 High-powered beings such as Ronan the Accuser were made into their group Select, used to cut off any attempts to stop the spread and control of the Phalanx.
-The Kree who didn't fall under control fought back against their oppressors as well as Quasar (Phyla Vell), Moondragon, Adam Warlock, Star-Lord and the Dirty Half Dozen only to discover that they were under Ultron's guidance.
+The Kree who did not fall under the Phalanx's control fought back against their oppressors, only to discover that they were controlled by Ultron.

-It was later revealed that the Kree had in the past, captured several hive-mind species, to weaponize them and use them against rival empires, among them the Phalanx.
-They were however deemed a failure by the Black Judges due to their advanced adaptivity.